itsthestranger/workoutTracker/README.md

-Node.js workout tracker (strangeprojects-main) with PHP API (strangeprojects-api) handling the DB requests.
+Node.js workout tracker (strangeprojects-main) with PHP API (strangeprojects-api) communicating with the underlying database.